SoulsticeDating/snr-eng/README.md

 Your solution will be evaluated based on:

 1. Task 1:
-   - Accuracy in finding 100% matches
+   - Accuracy in finding as many of the 100% matches as possible
    - Code quality and efficiency
    - Testing approach